Australian inflation hits 21-year high | www.lokmattimes.com

 The ABS said the supply chain disruptions due to flooding events, labour shortages, and rising freight costs contributed to higher prices.

-Responding to the data, Treasurer Jim Chalmers warned it would "get tougher" for Australians "before it gets easier" towards the end of 2022.
+Responding to the data, Treasurer Jim Chalmers warned it would "get tougher" for Austral "before it gets easier" towards the end of 2022.

 Chalmers will on Thursday deliver a ministerial statement on the economy to Parliament, which he said would be "confronting."

-"It is not news to millions of Australians who feel its inflation challenge, every time they go to the supermarket and every time the bills arrive," he told reporters on Wednesday.
+"It is not news to millions of Austral who feel its inflation challenge, every time they go to the supermarket and every time the bills arrive," he told reporters on Wednesday.

-"This inflation outcome today mirrors the lived experience of Australians who are doing it tough right now."
+"This inflation outcome today mirrors the lived experience of Austral who are doing it tough right now."

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app